ropensci/tacmagic/contributing.md

 A primary purpose of tacmagic is to foster open and reproducible in PET neuroimaging research.
 Therefore, the package is released under a GPL licence and contributions are welcome.

+At this relatively early stage in development, it would be extremely helpful to hear feedback about what is working well compared to existing workflows, and what needs work.

 Please suggest changes or report bugs using the Issues page of this repository.
-In addition to bugs and feature requests.

 Expanded funcitonality could be considered in the following areas: